HMS Nicator (1916): Construction and career

 After the armistice, Nicator was transferred to Portsmouth.
 This was a temporary post and during the following year, the destroyer was moved to the local defence flotilla at Portland.
-As the Royal Navy returned to a peacetime level of strength, both the number of ships and the amount of personnel needed to be reduced to save money.
+As the Royal Navy returned to a peacetime level of strength, both the number of ships and personnel needed to be reduced to save money.
 In addition, the harsh conditions of wartime service, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the destroyer was in need of repair to remain in service.
 On 9 May 1921, the destroyer was decommissioned and sold to Thos.
 W. Ward of Milford Haven to be broken up.